When will the Iceland volcano erupt and what happens when it does?

 It is still unclear when the eruption will take place as Grindavik evacuees remain on tenterhooks.

-Professor Mather added the eruption could happen suddenly but the Icelandic Met Office are knowledgable and well resourced and working through the night to alleviate any danger.
+Professor Mather added the eruption could happen suddenly but the Icelandic Met Office are knowledegable, well-resourced and working through the night to alleviate any danger.

 How dangerous would an eruption be?

-In the worst case scenarion, an eruption could obliterate the entire town, wiping out schools, workplaces and cherished family homes.
+In the worst-case scenario, an eruption could obliterate the entire town, wiping out schools, workplaces and cherished family homes.

 Professor Mathers said: “The lava could have an impact on the power station, the town and infrastructure.
 I really hope there are no fatalities or injuries as they have done everything to avoid that.”